Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 πŸ“š System-Info

 System-Info displays basic status information about the system: hostname, uptime, CPU, memory statistics, disk space statistics, SSH public key hashes, and networking information.
 Furthermore, it can be configured to show one or more banners (for example, a project name).
-System-Info can be configured to be automatically run when logging in, providing the user an up-to-date overview of the system.
+System-Info can be configured to be automatically run when logging in, providing the user with an up-to-date overview of the system.

 One main purpose of System-Info is to run on login, to particularly show a nice login banner (for example, a project or company logo) and then present the basic system information.
 For this purpose, System-Info can be configured with banner scripts (by default looked up in /etc/system-info.d or /usr/local/etc/system-info.d), which are processed in alphabetically descending order by file name, like:

-If one of the scripts exits with non-zero exit code, the processing of further banner scripts is stopped.
+If one of the scripts exits with a non-zero exit code, the processing of further banner scripts is stopped.
 This can be used for preconfiguring a system for example with a department and company logo, where the company logo script terminates further processing.
 A modified system for a certain project can add a project logo as well.
 The project logo script may terminate further processing, not showing department and company logos.
 This may be combined with packaging scripts, for example adding an application logo as part of the application’s install package (like adding a script 95-application-logo).

 Some examples, using the banner-helper library provided by System-Info: